gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 where $$L$$ is the system size and $$a$$ is the lattice spacing.

 At low temperature:
-vortices and antivortices are bound in pairs — the energy cost confines them.
+vortices and antivortices are bound in pairs, the energy cost confines them.
 The system has quasi-long-range order: power-law correlations.